 Tim: Okay.
 So this was really clean and so I guess another one of my questions would be and you know, I think there might be kind of a difficult or maybe a simple answer to this I’m not sure.
 But if somebody didn’t have LeadPages what would be a different way maybe that they could test a theory like this you know, to test the same page on maybe two different hosts or just to find a way to see how that loading speed would affect their conversion rate.

-Juan: For example you could – like if someone is running on WordPress, they could try running a cache versus not or a cache plug-in or not.
+Juan: For example, you would – like if someone is running on WordPress, they could try running a cache versus not or a cache plug-in or not.

 Tim: Oh yeah.